Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 	\nabla \mathcal{L}(x, y, \lambda) = 0 \implies \nabla f(x, y) = 0 \\
 	$$
 </div>

+We know to set $\lambda$ for the constraint to zero when the inequality constraint $g(x,y) > 0$.
+Think about it from a calculus perspective, if the value of the constraint is currently positive by any amount, then moving anywhere in the feature space by any infinitesimally small amount you will still have a $g(x,y)$ value that is greater than zero, and so we must be in the region enclosed by the inequality and not on the border - not bounded.
+That assumption wouldn't hold for non-continuous constraints, so don't use those unless you want to come up with clever workarounds.
+An equivalent reason for setting $\lambda$ to zero arises when discussing the lagrangian in terms of the primal and dual problem, which I'll get to later.

 <h2 align="center">What about multiple constraints?</h2><hr>